 Memory foam has a combination of viscosity and elasticity which is why its often called "visco-elastic" and is so different from other materials.
 It is made in such a way that its ability to recover over time (a period usually measured in seconds) is strong enough (even though it is slower) to "refill" the air but it is not strong enough to be resilient so it absorbs the energy of compression more than returns it with a "springy" feeling.
 It is less breathable and in the same way that it is more difficult to breathe in or out through a thick fabric, under compression the air both leaves and comes back against more resistance than most other foams.
 This is part of why it is slower than other materials to compress and return.
-A bigger reason for this though is that the material itself also changes under pressure and heat from your body or room temperature from a more elastic material into a more viscous material and the length of time it is continuously compressed can also affect how much the memory foam softens as well.
+Memory foam also softens in response to heat and humidity from your body or room temperature as it changes from from a more elastic material into a more viscous material and the length of time it is continuously compressed can also affect how much the memory foam softens as well.
 This change or "melting" also takes time when you lie on it and it also takes time to change back to elasticity and return to its shape when you get up.
 These two factors are the main reasons that lead to the slower compression and recovery (the memory quality) of memory foam.
 It also needs a good support layer underneath it.